BenjaminHalko/WiiMusicEditor/README.md

 3. Make Sure You Have Cheats On in Dolphin Emulator

-4. Make Backup of Wii Music Disk and Dolphin Gecko Codes in case something goes wrong
+4. Make A Backup of Wii Music Disk and Dolphin Gecko Codes in case something goes wrong